syntaxsurge/AIPenGuild/contracts/README.md

    ```

 ## Contract Overview
-- **AIRewardPool.sol**: Manages the reward pool for the platform.
+- **RewardPool.sol**: Manages the reward pool for the platform.
-- **AIExperience.sol**: Handles the assignment and modification of experience points.
+- **UserExperience.sol**: Handles the assignment and modification of experience points.
-- **AINFTExchange.sol**: NFT exchange contract that manages minting, listing, and trading of NFTs.
+- **NFTMarketplace.sol**: NFT exchange contract that manages minting, listing, and trading of NFTs.
-- **AICreatorCollection.sol**: NFT collection contract for creators to launch and manage their collections.
+- **NFTCreatorCollection.sol**: NFT collection contract for creators to launch and manage their collections.

 For further details on contract interactions, refer to the in-code documentation.